-- A. The department's peer evaluation policy. (\) - B. The chair's explanation of how the peer review policy was applied in this case. (\) - C. Brief statement, prepared by the chair, of the department meeting(s), indicating: - Time and place of the meeting or meetings - Identification of the tenured full professors as present or absent.
-The absence of qualified members must be explained. - Confirmation that the university's standards for promotion (as set out in the Faculty Handbook) were reviewed. - Statement attesting that the candidate's teaching, scholarship, and service were reviewed. - Confirmation that the department's discussion of teaching was conducted in light of its peer evaluation policy. - A record of the vote taken at the conclusion of the meeting(s) registering separately each tenured full professor's vote as yes or no. (Abstention is not forbidden, but it is very strongly discouraged.)
+- A. The department's peer evaluation policy. () - B. The chair's explanation of how the peer review policy was applied in this case. () - C. Brief statement, prepared by the chair, of the department meeting(s), indicating: - Time and place of the meeting or meetings - Identification of the tenured members as present or absent.
+The absence of qualified members must be explained. - Confirmation that the university's standards for tenure (as set out in the Faculty Handbook) were reviewed - Statement attesting that the candidate's teaching, scholarship, and service were reviewed. - Confirmation that the department's discussion of teaching was conducted in light of its peer evaluation policy. - A record of the vote taken at the conclusion of the meeting(s) registering separately each tenured member's vote as yes or no. (Abstention is not forbidden, but it is very strongly discouraged.)

-This statement must be made available for review by those who attended the meeting(s), with summary discussion and vote redacted for the program director. (\)
+This statement must be made available for review by those who attended the meeting(s), with summary discussion and vote redacted for the program director. ()

-D. List of all full professors in the department, followed by the individual letters (on letterhead, dated and signed-hard copy preferred but PDF acceptable) including the chair, prepared independently.
-Rather than being a review of departmental discussions, individual letters should convey the author's own evaluation, based on criteria contained in the Faculty Handbook, of teaching, scholarship, and service and register the author's vote on the case. (\)
+- D. List of tenured members of the department, followed by the individual letters (on letterhead, dated and signed-hard copy preferred but PDF acceptable) from all tenured members of the department, including the chair, prepared independently.
+Rather than being a review of departmental discussions, individual letters should convey the author's own evaluation, based on criteria contained in the Faculty Handbook, of teaching, scholarship, and service, and register the author's vote on the case. () - E. The chair's summary of the departmental evaluation, including salient parts of the department meeting(s) and letters, prepared after all other parts of the dossier are complete.
+This letter is prepared after consultation with the division director and reviewed by all tenured members of the department. ()